iclighthouse/DRC_standards/DRC202/README.md

 A standard interface for token transaction tecords scalable storage.

 ## Latest upgrade:
+2022-11-20: upgrade store() for batch storage of records into Bucket of DRC202.
+2022-11-3: add txnHistory() and txnBytesHistory().
 2022-3-25: Improved some features; provided Motoko module; wrote sample code; improved documentation.

 ## Abstract